How To Clean Leather Car Seats

 1. Clean with Hide Leather Cleanser

-Hide Leather Cleanser is a mildly balanced, glycerine-based cleaning solution specifically designed to remove ingrained dirt from all types of leather.
+Hide Leather Cleaner is a mildly balanced, glycerine-based cleaning solution specifically designed to remove ingrained dirt from all types of leather.
 Formulated to be gentle and suitable for regular use but tough enough to penetrate pores to remove grime, body oils and even the dreaded blue denim dye transfer without drying out the material.
 These contaminants will be trapped in the solution allowing them to be wiped away safely.

 The result you're looking for here is a natural satin finish - remember that shiny leather is dirty leather.